marketingyoutube ads worth it musicians 2026youtube ads roi musiciansyoutube promotion worth ityoutube ads independent artists

 Is It Worth It?
 The Honest Answer

-YouTube ads worth it for musicians in 2026 comes down to expectations.
-If your expectation is that ad spend will be recovered through streaming royalties, the answer is definitively no — the math cannot work and never will at current payout rates.
+YouTube ads for musicians in 2026 comes down to expectations.
+If your expectation is that ad spend will be recovered through streaming royalties, the answer is definitively no -- the math cannot work and never will at current payout rates.

 The artists who get the most from YouTube campaigns are the ones who treat it as one layer of a broader promotion strategy.
 YouTube ads build the audience; Spotify promotion builds the streaming momentum; email and social convert that attention into direct fan relationships.

-If you're ready to run a YouTube campaign with transparent targeting and real Google Ads delivery, Chartlex YouTube promotion has three plans starting at $450 per month — or get a free audit first to see where YouTube fits in your current promotion picture.
+If you're ready to run a YouTube campaign with transparent targeting and real Google Ads delivery, Chartlex YouTube promotion has plans starting at $99 per month -- or get a free audit first to see where YouTube fits in your current promotion picture.

 Free Weekly Playbook